innovation-first/paradox-innovation/content/blogs/frugalit-inspector/index.md

 ![Inspector As A Service](inspector-saas.png)

 Of course, the inspector can be also installed on your private cloud or platform.
-It has been specifically packaged to run on the [Kast thales containerized platform](/building-blocks/kast).
+It has been specifically packaged to run on the [Kast containerized platform](/building-blocks/kast).

 ## Contacts

-- jean-felix.berthiau@thalesgroup.com
+- jean-Felix Berthiau
-- thomas.heusse@thalesgroup.com
+- Thomas Heusse